jamornsriwasansak/mortar/README.md

 In its current early stage, it supports:
 * Diffuse material
 * IBL environment map
+* Alpha-testing (alpha values must be defined in alpha channel of a diffuse texture with PNG format)
 * Ambient occlusion Integrator
 * Primitive path tracer
-* Low discreprancy sampler with blue-noise property [Heitz et al. 2019](https://eheitzresearch.wordpress.com/762-2/)
+* Low discreprancy sampler with blue-noise property from [Heitz et al. 2019](https://eheitzresearch.wordpress.com/762-2/)

 I plan to add microfacet and MIS probably within a few days.